 What were the hardest and most hazardous parts of the railroad route for them to build?

 In summer 1865 construction began on Cape Horn (named after the treacherous route for ships sailing around the tip of South America) and completed a year later.
-This was a three-mile roadbed curving along steep terrain of the Sierra Nevada at least 1300 feet high above the American River east of Colfax.
+This was a three-mile roadbed curving along steep terrain of the Sierra Nevada at least 1300 feet/396 meters high above the American River east of Colfax.
 Work required grading, leveling and clearing trees, stumps, rocks and other obstructions along an irregular slope dropping off between 45 and 75 degrees.
 Hundreds of kegs of black blasting powder were used to form a ledge from which a level roadbed could be laid.
-There are conflicting reports on how the work was carried out, including the belief that Chinese workers were lowered down cliffs in baskets to plant charges (see below).
+There are conflicting reports on how the work was carried out, including the belief that Chinese workers were lowered down mountainsides in baskets to plant charges (see below).

 Ten Miles in One Day

 The teamwork that went into laying ten miles plus of track in less than twelve hours was tremendous.
 It was like a choreographer orchestrating a complex dance sequence.
 Everyone moved with a rhythm.
 An officer of the U.S. Army witnessed the work.
 “It was just like an army marching over the ground and leaving the track behind them,” he observed. “[I]t was a good day’s march for an army.”

 What happened in the 1867 strike?

 The strike posed a mortal threat to Crocker, Stanford and the other railroad “Associates” who received government subsidies based on the miles of track laid.
 “The truth is they are getting smart,” Charles’ brother E. B. Crocker wrote, observing that the Chinese were aware of the scarcity of labor and therefore of their own leverage to bargain.
-E. B. Crocker and Mark Hopkins considered taking advantage of the newly created Freedmen’s Bureau to hire recently freed slaves as strikebreakers.
+E. B. Crocker and Mark Hopkins urged that the CPRR take advantage of the newly created Freedmen’s Bureau to hire recently freed slaves as strikebreakers.
 Hopkins reasoned, “A Negro labor force would tend to keep the Chinese steady, as the Chinese have kept the Irishmen quiet.”
 Charles Crocker, in desperation, asked Huntington to get as many new workers as possible to come out.
 “The only safe way for us is to inundate this state and Nevada with laborers, Freedmen, Chinese, Japanese, all kinds of laborers.”

 Were the workers literate, and did they send letters back to China?
 Why has no letter or journal from a worker been found?